David Bowie, song by song, in rough chronological order, with exceptions.

 “Pushing Ahead of the Dame” is written by Chris O’Leary.
 Contact: judgeparker@yahoo.com.

-All recording and release dates mentioned are from Nicholas Pegg’s The Complete David Bowie and/or Kevin Cann’s Chronology and Any Day Now.
+Recording and release dates mentioned are typically from Nicholas Pegg’s The Complete David Bowie and/or Kevin Cann’s Chronology and Any Day Now.
+The Illustrated DB Discography is another essential resource.

 An excellent site and excellent insights.
 This is a most enjoyable read.
 I look forward to new posts.